AdobeDocs/experience-cloud.en/help/campaign/reporting/using/push-notification-report.md

 The **Push notification** report provides details of marketing performance of push notifications in Adobe Campaign.
 This out-of-the-box report helps you understand how users interact with push notifications, mobile applications and deliveries.

-Some configuration is required in the mobile application to implement push tracking, refer to this [page](../../administration/using/push-tracking.md) for the detailed steps.

 ![](assets/dynamic_report_push.png)

 Each table is represented by summary numbers and charts.
 You can change how the details are shown in their respective visualization settings.